-- Facilitators outline steps for playing the games with each age group and observe them as they practice in the various groups. - Facilitators move around each group and encourage open sharing of ideas. •
+- Facilitators outline steps for playing the games with each age group and observe caregivers as they practice. - Facilitators move around each group and encourage open sharing of ideas. - Select one representative from each age group to demonstrate for the wider group.